icfaust/csxrTungstenAnalysis/README.md

 # csxrTungstenAnalysis
 Scripts used to characterize/regress unknown tungsten line at ~.39648 nm

+In depth description of the work can be found in the following pdfs:

 <p align="center">
   <img src="https://github.com/icfaust/csxrTungstenAnalysis/blob/master/presentations/output_forward.png" alt="not loaded" width="50%"/>
 </p>